Fire and rescue services

 Drink spiking has been reported.
 Travellers have reported being drugged and robbed.
 Don't accept food or drink from strangers.

-Pickpocketing and bag snatching are common.
+Pickpocketing and bag snatching can occur.
 Most petty theft occurs on public transport and in bars and restaurants.

 To protect yourself from crime: